Melb-Uni/SP-REDBACK-BACKEND/readme.md

 2021.9.14

 - Fix one bug about cannot open git in process
+- Update the confluence part and could get the confluence pages updated by each user

 2021.9.15

 - Fix one bug on obtaining histogram data of Jira
 - Fix Jira API bugs
 - Finish the get_git_commits function
+- Update the confluence part and could get the recently updated pages of the project
+- Fix a bug in indivadual contribution relative function

+2021.9.16

+- Update the confluence part and could get all the comments in a project.

 2021.9.19